 The ‘carb flu’ doesn’t feel much different than the regular flu, to be honest.
 It’s something that’s commonly experienced during the first two weeks of The Bone Broth Diet.
 Common symptoms are:

 - Digestive distress

 Why does the carb flu tend to happen?
 Because your body is both rebelling against and adapting to a new primary source or energy – fat.
-Here’s what Dr. Kellyann has to say about it:
+Basically, our bodies are used to the sugary, carb-y diets we tend to opt for.
+When we change that up, it throws our fuel reserves into confusion.
+Our bodies and cells have to learn how to re-establish connections, and use good fuel for, well, GOOD.

 I’m not entirely sure about Jack and Justin (for as much as we all chat, we’re actually not roomies ;P ), but my diet isn’t terribly high in carbs to begin with.
-I definitely don’t like to teach my clients to be ‘carbophobes’ because carbohydrates certainly have their place.
+I definitely don’t like to teach people to be ‘carbophobes’ because carbohydrates certainly have their place.
 However, hopping on this bone broth detox did show me that I had been eating more than I’d eaten in the past.
-I most certainly went through an adjustment period and felt the effects of the low carb flu.
-With that in mind, if and when you try out this particular bone broth detox for yourself, note that any adjustments in carb intake can definitely result in symptoms of and/or a full blown ‘carb flu’.
+I most certainly went through an adjustment period and felt the effects.
+With that in mind, if and when you try out this particular bone broth detox for yourself, note that any adjustments in carb intake may result in flu-like symptoms.

 Here were some of the ‘carb flu’ symptoms we actually experienced between days 1-4 (and occasionally towards the end of the week, but much less so than at the beginning):

 - Headaches (…I’m always prone to these when making a dietary switch)

 - Short temperateness (…who doesn’t get a little hangry?!
 I mean seriously…)

 - Anxiety (…what the hell did I get myself into?!)